ap439111/Machine-Learning_Engineer-Nanodegree/README.md

 I have tried the following three models and considered the model **accuracy** score and F1-score as the metric to evaluate the model quality.

     i.
 Convolutional Neural Netwrok (CNN): This model is considered as a benchmark and all the other models’ performance is compared with it. ii.
-Transfer Learning Model using VGG19 pre-trained model iii.
-Transfer Learning Model using ResNet152 pre-trained model
+Transfer Learning Model using VGG19 pre-trained model (TL-VGG19) iii.
+Transfer Learning Model using ResNet152 pre-trained model (TL-ResNet152)

 All the three models mentioned above are trained on the training set and evaluated on the testing set.
-The size of the training set is 53393 and the testing set is 2284.
-The models’ accuracies are compared.
+The size of the training set is 5218 and the testing set is 624.
+The models’ accuracies and F1-score are compared.

-The benchmark model **neural network** has a training and testing accuracy of ~64%. **Decision Tree** has a training accuracy of 94.64% and a testing accuracy of 57.77%.
-Similarly, **K-Nearest Neighbor** has the training and testing accuracy of 68.82% and 61.48%, respectively. **Random Forest** has a training accuracy of 94.64% and a testing accuracy of 59.76%. **Support Vector Machine** has a training accuracy of 60.90% and a testing accuracy of 61.39%.
+The benchmark model **CNN** has a training and testing accuracy of 95.07% and 77.04%, respectively.
+The **TL-VGG19** model has a training accuracy of 84.22% and a testing accuracy of 65.22%.
+Similarly, **TL-ResNet152** model has the training and testing accuracy of 92.14% and 85.26%, respectively.

-Out of five models, I have considered Random Forest and K-Nearest for further refinements using the GirdSearchCV.
-Random Forest has high train accuracy and relatively lower test accuracy.
-This means the model is behaving differently for the training and testing sets.
-On the other hand, the K-Nearest Neighbor has both the training and testing accuracy in the same range.

-After refinements, the Random Forest has a training accuracy of 65.40% and a testing accuracy of 64.70%.
-Thus, the tuned parameters behave in a similar way for both data sets.
-Similarly, after refinements, the K-Nearest Neighbor has the training and testing accuracy of 73% and 60.8%, respectively.

-Out of the two refined models, I have taken the **Random Forest** as the best classifier because of its better testing accuracy.
+Out of three models, I have confirmed the **TL-ResNet152** as the best classifier because of its better testing accuracy and F1-score.

-For the nature of the problem chosen and the given data sets, we are convinced that the final model reached a good accuracy.
-The customers’ behavior for an offer can be varying and that could be a reason for the model to have medium accuracy.
+For the nature of the problem chosen and the given data sets, we are convinced that the final model reached a good accuracy which can be improved by expanding the training data sets.

-The details are explained in the file **project_capstone.pdf** and a [bolgpost](https://anup-pandey123.medium.com/starbucks-capstone-challenge-4a763b207985).
+The details are explained in the file **Project_Report_MLED.pdf**.
 <a name="license"></a>
 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)